-In order to allow for single node Rook clusters, the kURL install script will ease the pod anti-affinity rules for the Rook MDS daemons.
+In order to allow for single node Rook clusters, the kURL install script makes the pod anti-affinity rules less strict for the Rook MDS daemons.

 Once the cluster is scaled beyond one node, EKCO will revert this change in anti-affinity and rebalance the MDS pods.

 This functionality can be disabled by setting the